AndreasHiropedi/ezSTEP/README.md

 To install the app and run it locally, the users can follow the procedure outlined below:

 1) Ensure Python is installed on your device.
-For advice on how to do that, see https://www.python.org
+For advice on how to do that, see https://www.python.org (please ensure the Python version used is >= 3.8 and <= 3.11)

 2) Ensure that you have Git configured on your device (see https://github.com/git-guides/install-git for details on how to install Git)